nallagondu/production_ed/week2/day1.md

 ```

 Replace `your_openai_api_key_here` with your actual OpenAI API key from Week 1.

+Remember to Save the file!

+Also, it's a good practice in case you ever decide to push this repo to github:

+1. Create a new file called .gitignore in the project root (twin)
+2. Add a single line with ".env" in it
+3. Save

 ### Step 3: Create Your Digital Twin's Personality